These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming a breast condition cannot be disabling or that scars do not count

-Why: Many veterans underreport breast and scar residuals, believing the VA will not rate them significantly.
+Many veterans underreport breast and scar residuals, believing the VA will not rate them significantly.
 Painful scars, breast disfigurement, and functional limitations from treatment are all ratable under specific diagnostic codes as chronic residuals.

-Do this instead: Report every scar, its characteristics, and any functional limitation.
+Instead: Report every scar, its characteristics, and any functional limitation.
 Understand that each painful or unstable scar can contribute to your rating under DC 7804 and that disfigurement may support additional ratings.

 Impact: 10-30%+ under scar and disfigurement DCs